 Trello is also compatible with tools such as Slack, Google Drive and Evernote, making it the perfect addition to any Windows 10 business user's machine.
 If you want even more functionality, you can upgrade your team to the Business Class version of Trello, which costs $9.99 per user, per month, if you pay annually.

-Dropbox provides one of the best ways to keep all of your work files backed up and accessible from anywhere.
+Dropbox is a great way to keep your work files backed up and accessible from anywhere.
 Plus, the service lets you revert to previous versions of a document at any time, which makes it easy to retrieve lost or stolen content.
-The desktop Dropbox app wasn't designed for touchscreens, but the Windows 10 Dropbox app will make it easy to manage your files and folders on a tablet or 2-in-1 laptop.
+The desktop Dropbox app wasn't designed for touchscreens, but the Windows 10 Dropbox app makes it easy to manage your files and folders on a tablet or 2-in-1 laptop.

 Invoice 360 streamlines the process of creating invoices.
 The app lets you input customer information directly into a variety of handsome invoice templates, or import customer information from your existing address book.
 You can also build an inventory list inside the app, letting you quickly add items to invoices.
 When you're done creating your invoice, you can print it or email a PDF to your customer with one click.

 If you need a CRM for a small team, Zoho offers a free version of its CRM that's user friendly and fast to set up.
 Zoho CRM integrates with other Zoho products and services, as well as third-party services such as Google Apps.
 With three to 10 free users, you can gain access to valuable lead management tools, account management, contact management, features to organize sales opportunities, business card organization and more.
 Zoho CRM also allows you to keep your team on track by assigning tasks and calls to the team calendar and setting recurring activities.
 The free service also includes some email marketing campaign capabilities, but for more comprehensive CRM services, you may want to upgrade.